Accelerated and Deep Expectation Maximization for One-Bit MIMO-OFDM Detection: A Review of EM for Quantized Regression

-It is worth noting that the EM method for linear regression from truncated data dates back to as early as 1980 in statistics, with application to blood lead data \cite{hasselblad1980analysis}.
+Some history should be noted.
+The EM method for QLR dates back to as early as 1980 in statistics, with application to blood lead data \cite{hasselblad1980analysis}.
 It also arose in signal processing, with applications to MIMO channel estimation and detection from coarsely quantized signals \cite{ivrlac2007mimo,mezghani2010multiple,plabst2018efficient,garcia2021channel}.